Experience High School Life in Canada

-Students will spend two weeks in a Canadian high school integrated with local Canadian students complemented by an excursion to Niagara Falls as well as activities over the Easter long weekend with host families.
+Students will spend two weeks in a Canadian high school with local Canadian students complemented by an excursion to Niagara Falls as well as activities over the Easter long weekend with host families.

 What is the objective of the program?

-Students will have a chance to do some local sightseeing in the Toronto area, but the main objective of the program is to be integrated in a local Canadian school.
+Students will have a chance to do some local sightseeing in the Toronto area, but the main objective of the program is to experience a local Canadian school.
 They will learn what Canadian high schools are like, have a chance to practice their English, and make some new friends in another country.
 They will also have a 2-week homestay experience to learn more about Canadian family culture and traditions.